junyper/junyper/README.md

 - **Psychological safety:** Where brilliant ideas flourish because everyone feels safe to think out loud, ask the "stupid" questions, and yes, even admit when they've broken production (we've all been there).

-- **Accessibility:** Not just checkboxes and compliance—I mean the real deal.
+- **Accessibility:** Not just checkboxes and compliance&mdash;I mean the real deal.
 Building products that welcome everyone and fostering workplaces where every voice matters.

 ### 🤝 Collaboration